brianbartilet/harqis-core/README.md

 To get started with **HARQIS-core**, follow these steps:

 **Setup and Installation**:
-   - Runs on Python 3.10 or greater.
+   - Runs on Python 3.12
    - Clone the repository
       ```sh
       git https://github.com/brianbartilet/harqis-core.git